 Warnings While Using This Medicine

 - This medicine may make your skin more sensitive to sunlight.
-Use a sunscreen when you are outdoors.
-Avoid sunlamps and tanning beds.
-Use sunscreen and protective clothing while you are using this medicine and for 4 months after the last dose.
+Wear sunscreen.
+Do not use sunlamps or tanning beds.
+Protect your skin from the sun while you are using this medicine and for 4 months after the last dose.

-- This medicine may make you tired, drowsy, or cause blurred vision.
-Do not drive, use machines, or do anything else that could be dangerous until you know how this medicine affects you.
+- This medicine may make you drowsy, tired, or cause blurred vision.
+Do not drive or do anything that could be dangerous until you know how this medicine affects you.